roq-trading/roq-cpp-samples/src/roq/samples/simple/README.md

 ## Overview

-This example documents the complexities required to implement a very simple trading strategy.
+This example documents all the considerations required to implement a very simple trading strategy.